hintron/nando-lang/readme.md

 high-level language.
 Basic knowledge of functions, variables, strings, loops, etc. will be assumed by the exercises, though C-specific syntax will not be.

+> [!IMPORTANT]
-As a prerequisite, please do the "Learn the Basics" portion of the [Learn C](https://www.learn-c.org/) exercises (at least complete up to the "Functions" lesson).
+> As a prerequisite, please do the "Learn the Basics" portion
+> of the [Learn C](https://www.learn-c.org/) exercises (at least complete up to
+> the "Functions" lesson).

+> [!NOTE]
+> Avoid the temptation to look at solutions or to use AI - these exercises
+> are designed to help you learn by doing, so try to solve them on your own,
+> and type them out manually.

 # Quickstart